kebaldwi/DNAC-TEMPLATES/TUTORIALS/Ansible.md

 ![json](../ASSETS/TUTORIALS/ANSIBLE/display_serial_num.png?raw=true "IOS Facts Output")

 This playbook is very basic and was just used for a primer on the components of a playbook.
-We will now pivot to installing Ansible and using it with Cisco Catalyst Center.
+We will now pivot to installing Ansible and using it with Catalyst Center.

 ### Installing Ansible